Taiko2k/Tauon/docs/guide.md

  - 'Forward' and 'Back' buttons play the next and previous tracks as they appear in the playlist.
  - With random mode on, 'Back' plays songs from playback history.
  - Right click the 'Play' button to jump to / show the playing track.
-Function will search playlists for a matching track with the following priority:
+This function will search playlists for a matching track with the following priority:
    1) The currently viewed playlist
    2) The playlist that the playing track is playing from
    3) All other playlists starting from left to right